 - Apathy & Online Activism: an impetus for science & science communication?
 AgWest Bio Blog, January 26, 2012

-- Scientific Evidence and Policy, May 2013
+- Scientific Evidence and Policy 2013

 Media photos courtesy of Ellen Pruden with the Manitoba Canola Growers Association.
+Others sourced from ICABR Conference.

 *This blog is and always has been a personal channel of expression for me and I am solely responsible for its content.
-It does not represent official communications from my employer, Monsanto Company, or any other organization.
+It does not represent official communications from my employer, Bayer Crop Science, or any other organization.
 The views expressed in the body of the entries or in comments may not necessarily reflect my views, those of the company or of anyone else.
 Posts made prior to September 29, 2014 were made when I was either an independent researcher/public speaker or an academic, employed by the University of Saskatchewan.